Painted Turtle Farm

 The Painted Turtle Farm is a campus-community hub for food justice.
 We are creating Campus and community partnerships to enable success and sustainability.

-We are a Certified Naturally Grown Community Garden and Training Center where students and locale low-income and immigrant families work together to:
+We are a Certified Naturally Grown campus-community garden where students and local immigrant families work together to:

-2) increase the availability of fresh, culturally-desirable food for low-income and immigrant community members
+- increase the availability of fresh, culturally-desirable food

-4) be a center for community reflection for social and systemic change.
+- be a center for community organizing and reflection for social and systemic change

 The garden is located on roughly 3/4 of an acre northwest of campus, past the West Building next to the Observatory.
 Currently, a 4,000 square foot community garden is cultivated and there are plots for 16 families.
 In addition, one room in the Science Center greenhouse is reserved for the PTF to start crops in the early spring, grow herbs for their annual fundraiser, and to extend the growing season into the fall and winter months.